Cross- channel commerce- and its effects in 2012

 Something different will happen in 2012.
 The customer experience in physical stores will tend to become more similar to the one online, creating a multichannel offer right within the shop.

-• Developing a high quality customer service is crucial to the success of brands in their cross-channel approach and that needs to be continuously developed.
+Developing a high quality customer service-this is crucial to the success of brands in their cross-channel approach and that needs to be continuously developed.

 Everything proves it; the first brands that will integrate the strategic possibilities offered by cross-channel commerce will be the ones reaping the rewards this year.’’

-With this perspective in mind, in-store displays can be used to create a more website-like and even playful environment in which consumers can manipulate information.
+With this in mind, digital advertising screens can be used to create a more playful environment that resembles the website experience more, allowing customers to manipulate the information.
 The recently announced Kinect for Windows could give rise to interesting in-store applications while mobile apps enabling consumers to interact with the screen (most often, play) are already in place, confirming the cross- channel trend mentioned above.

-The article was originally published in French by industry publication Ooh-tv and it’s used with both the authors’ and the publication’s explicit permission.
+The article was originally published in French by industry publication Ooh-tv and it’s used with the author’s and the publication’s explicit permission.